0xPolygonID/docs/docs/verifier/query-builder.md

 ### Proof of Uniqueness

 The Proof of Uniqueness enhances security and integrity in contexts requiring [sybil resistance](https://en.wikipedia.org/wiki/Sybil_attack).
-Using this feature is optional when building a query and it's exclusively supported by v3 circuits.
+This feature is optional and it's exclusively supported by v3 circuits.
 It's managed through two fields in the Query Builder form:

-1. **Check Proof of Uniqueness:** This checkbox is initially unchecked.
-When selected, it enables the Proof of Uniqueness functionality.
+1. **Enable Proof of Uniqueness:** This checkbox is initially unchecked.
+When selected, it enables the Proof of Uniqueness feature.

-2. **Nullifier Session ID:** A numeric input field that remains disabled unless the Proof of Uniqueness checkbox is checked.
+2. **Nullifier Session ID:** A numeric input field that remains disabled unless the "Check proof of uniqueness" checkbox is selected.
 It requires the user to provide a nullifier session ID.

 The nullifier session ID field is a critical component for calculating the SybilID, which is essential for establishing Proof of Uniqueness in a query.
 This ID serves as a verifier-specific session identifier, which might represent, for example, a voting ID.
 It is used in the SybilID calculation formula: